hero827/Test/readme.md

       , a.RecruitingClassYear
       , sum( case when datediff( mi, l.dateutc, sysutcdatetime()) < 10 then 1 else 0 end ) as ProvileViewsLast10min
       , count(*) as totalprofileViews
-      ,max( l.dateutc ) as last_profileViewTime
+      , max( l.dateutc ) as last_profileViewTime
-FROM dbo.AthleteProfileViewLog l
+FROM AthleteProfileViewLog l
-JOIN dbo.Athlete a on a.athleteId = l.athleteid
+JOIN Athlete a on a.athleteId = l.athleteid
 GROUP BY a.sport
       ,a.recruitingClassYear

 ```

-The transformed output should land in a table `SportClassYearProfileViewSummary` on the the PostgreSQL database `datalake`.
+The transformed output should be streamed to a table `SportClassYearProfileViewSummary` on the the PostgreSQL database `datalake`.

 ## Deliverables

-Your applicatiion should TBD include and either run as a stand alone console application, docker container, and/or Visual Studio.
+ *  Your applicatiion should include and either run as a stand alone console application, docker container, and/or Visual Studio.
+ *  Please provide a single solution file (*.sln) that can be compiled and launched from Visual Studio.
+ *  invite our github user "fl-codereview" to be a collaborator on the repository
+ *  create a pull request against your Github repository
+ *  let us(your interview coordinator) know when you are ready to review